AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 GROUP BY PriceBinStart
 ORDER BY PriceBinStart
 ```
-However this snippet of code as fast and lightweight as it is, was useles when trying to visualize it with the in-engine visualization tool embedded in sqlonline.
-It nedded two columns acting as x and y, and merging the prices columns was impossible.
-Hence, I had to wrap my mind around and come out with a solution which is far less elegant but works when it comes to visualize the results.
+However, this snippet of code as fast and lightweight as it is, was useles when trying to visualize it with the limited in-engine visualization tool embedded in sqlonline.
+It needed two columns acting as x and y, and merging the prices columns was impossible.
+Hence, I had to wrap my mind around and come out with a solution that is far less elegant but works when it comes to visualizing the results.
 ```
 SELECT CASE
 	    WHEN price = 0 THEN '0'